nikitavoloboev/data/docs/drugs/drugs.md

 Moderation is key with drugs of any kind, be it medicine or recreational use.
 Knowing what the appropriate dosage is, what effects a drug has and what are the consequences of taking the drug is of utmost importance.

+Only 'hard' drugs I partake in are [psychedelics](psychedelics/psychedelics.md).

 ## Notes

 - [The drug isn't the issue its our relationship with them.](https://www.reddit.com/r/Psychedelics/comments/mpmmse/this_needs_to_stop/)